 Owners of smaller homes and those who rent know the benefit of this tree’s small footprint.
 It hardly takes any floor space at all!

-Plus, it adds a stunning visual to any holiday gathering!
+It adds a stunning visual but leaves lots of open space for any holiday gathering!

 Our upside-down tree is engineered as just that…an upside-down tree.